What We Know About Trump’s New ‘Executive Orders’

 The CARES Act provided $600 a week in federally-funded unemployment assistance to roughly 31 million Americans, on top of standard state unemployment benefits, which average roughly $330 a week nationwide.
 Those benefits expired on July 31, and Trump’s new memorandum attempts to revive them while cutting the federally funded contribution to $300.
 The president said that the total will be $400, but only $300 would come from the federal government.
 The remaining $100 is supposed to come from states, many of which are already facing serious fiscal crises thanks to pandemic and have already been begging the federal government for more money — not an opportunity to come up with more money they don’t have.

 According to the memorandum, states can pull funding for the assistance from relief funds provided by the CARES Act, but many states have already allocated most or all of that money.
 The memorandum also necessitates setting up a brand new “lost wages assistance” program to deliver the aid instead of using the traditional unemployment system.
 Setting up a new program would most likely take months for states to do, and many states already had significant problems figuring out how deliver the CARES Act assistance earlier this year.
 Now they’ll have to set up another one.
-If they don’t or can’t afford to, then residents of those states will not receive the extra unemployment assistance.
+If they don’t, or can’t afford to, then residents of those states will not receive the extra unemployment assistance.
 That doesn’t just pass the buck, it tries to pass the political cost of the missing benefits onto state leaders.

 When Trump was asked on Saturday how many governors he expected to sign up for the program, he replied, “If they don’t, they don’t — that’s up to them,” which echoes Trump’s ongoing stance on the federal government’s pandemic response.
-On Sunday, he and White House officials suggested they might waive state’s responsibilities for the $100 cut, but plenty of other issues remain even if that idea is ever fully baked.
+On Sunday, he and White House officials suggested they might waive individual states’ responsibilities for the $100 cut, but plenty of other problems remain even if that idea is ever fully baked.

-And there is another catch: this federal aid will be available to states that sign on until December 6 — or until the roughly $44 billion in allocated funding runs out, which experts say would likely happen in less than six weeks.
+And there is another catch: This federal aid will be available to states that sign on until December 6 — or until the roughly $44 billion in allocated funding runs out, which experts say would likely happen in less than six weeks.
 Furthermore:

 The funding itself is another issue.
 Trump’s memorandum says that the $44 billion is supposed to come from FEMA’s disaster relief fund, which currently contains about $80 billion.
 That reallocation may not even be legal without Congressional authorization, which lawsuits will soon seek to point out.
 As constitutional law expert David Super explained to the Washington Post, “The basic notion here is the president is rejecting Congress’s power of the purse.
 That is something nobody who cares about separation of powers can let slide, even if they like what the money is being spent on.”

-Note: This post has been updated to include additional information, analysis, and commentary.